-- the opportunity to study with internationally recognised experts.
+- to give you the opportunity to study with internationally recognised experts.
 Our teaching staff are defining the field, conducting ground-breaking research in periods from medieval to contemporary, focusing on painting, sculpture, print culture, architecture, photography, digital art and museology.
-You will work closely with our staff while also benefiting from our diverse and vibrant student body of all ages and backgrounds. - the opportunity to apply for a 10-week supervised work placement in a museum, gallery or archive.
+You will work closely with our staff while also benefiting from our diverse and vibrant student body of all ages and backgrounds. - to allow you the opportunity to apply for a 10-week supervised work placement in a museum, gallery or archive.
 Previous work placements have been offered at the Tate, British Museum, Whitechapel Gallery and Horniman Museum.
-Past students have documented collections that were previously uncatalogued, helped design and run schools programmes, conducted visitor research and assisted curators in producing exhibitions. - The chance to study in central London, which allows for museum and site visits, visiting speakers, study trips, research events, and the opportunity to undertake a work placement.
+Past students have documented collections that were previously uncatalogued, helped design and run schools programmes, conducted visitor research and assisted curators in producing exhibitions. - To take advantage of our central London location, enriching our teaching programme with museum and site visits, visiting speakers, study trips, research events, and the opportunity to undertake a work placement.
 Many of our graduates progress to careers in arts-related fields or undertake further postgraduate work.